 A simple decision tree for determining if a passenger on the Titanic survived conditional on different characteristics.

 These algorithms all create binary decision trees: each node in the tree has either 0 or 2 children.
 Most decision tree algorithms use similar splits.
 A notable exception is CHAID, a decision-tree technique often used for customer segmentation analysis.

 In our consulting work, we typically select decision trees when a problem involves non-linear relationships with complex interactions while requiring both high predictive accuracy and a relatively simple interpretability and attribution.
-If more predictive accuracy is required, we usually switch to ensemble methods such as Random Forests or Boosted Trees.
+If more predictive accuracy is required, we usually switch to ensemble methods such as Random Forests or Gradient Boosted Trees.